This site requires a more recent version of Adobe Flash Player to function properly.

 GMCR has witnessed a substantial increase in K-Cup packs sold since 2009.
 In absolute numbers, they have increased from 1.9 billion in 2009 to 9.9 billion in 2013.
 In 2012, the figure rose more than 35% to 8.1 billion K-Cups.
 The growth continued in the next two years, as the volume surged to 9.9 billion K-Cups in 2013, and to 11.5 billion K-Cups in 2014.

 Going forward, due to more advanced brewers, introduction of new distribution deals with major coffee and retail brands, we expect them to increase at a significant rate, exceeding 22 billion annually by the end of the forecast period.

 Trefis considered the following factors for its forecast

 - Distribution deals with major coffee brands

-- Over the last six months, Keurig has entered into several distribution deals with some of the top retail chains and coffee brands, such as Nestle, Krafts Food Group, Subway and Coca-Cola, with the motive of accelerating its top line growth.
+- In 2014, Keurig entered into several distribution deals with some of the top retail chains and coffee brands, such as Nestle, Krafts Food Group, Subway and Coca-Cola, with the motive of accelerating its top line growth.

-- With some of the top coffee brands, such as McCafe, Nestle, Starbucks, Cafe Bustelo and Harris Teeter, the sales of K-Cups might rise.
+- With some of the top coffee brands, such as McCafe, Nestle, Starbucks, Cafe Bustelo, Dunkin' Donuts and Harris Teeter, the sales of K-Cups might rise.

 - Keurig already offers its consumers the ability to choose from over 200 varieties of K-Cup portion packs.
 It K-Cup portion pack brands include some of the prominent brands including Caribou Coffee, Dunkin' Donuts, Kahlua, Starbucks, Diedrich Coffee, Millstone, Gloria Jean’s, Café Escapes and Coffee People.